Skip to content

 }

-Here, the compiler adds an implicit exclamation point after user.
-The exclamation point in the declaration of user reminds you of this behavior.
+Here, the compiler adds an implicit exclamation point after authenticatedUser.
+The exclamation point in its declaration reminds you of this behavior.
 It also reminds you that implicit force unwraps are just as dangerous as explicit ones.

 Implicitly unwrapped optionals should only be nil during initialization, never when you use them.
 In all other cases, you should use a regular optional and unwrap it safely.